paulfoley/Udacity_Nanodegree-Data_Analyst/Aadhaar_Data-Analysis/README.md

 * `aadhaar_data.csv` - Aadhaar Data Set

-## Running the Script
+## Querying the Aadhaar Data

-In this script we'll use pandas and pandasql to analyze the Aadhaar data using SQL queries.
+In this project we'll use pandas and pandasql to analyze the Aadhaar data using SQL queries.

 * `aadhaar-analysis.py` - Has functions to easily sort and filter the Aadhaar data